The Coding Sloth thumbnail

 7. No Comments or Documentation

-Assuming you’ll remember what your code does or that the code itself is enough documentation is a dangerous lie.
+Many programmers convince themselves they’ll remember what their code does or that the code itself is enough documentation.
+This is rarely true and leads to confusion later.

 8. Reinventing the Wheel